universal-ctags/ctags/docs/building.rst

 Build system add possibility to change program name
 ---------------------------------------------------------------------

-As on some systems (e.g. BSD) there is a 'ctags' program in the base system it's somewhat inconvenient to have the same name for universal-ctags During ``configure`` you can now change the output executable name.
+As on some systems (e.g. BSD), there is alreayd a 'ctags' program in the base system.
+Since it's somewhat inconvenient to have the same name for universal-ctags, during the ``configure`` phase you can now change the output of the executable name.

-Add a prefix 'ex' which will result in 'ctags' transformed into 'exctags'
+Add a prefix 'ex' which will result in 'ctags' being transformed into 'exctags'
 ::

 	$ ./configure --program-prefix=ex

-Completely change program name, in this case it's important to remember there is also 'etags' along 'ctags'
+If you would like to completely change program name please remember in this case there is also an 'etags' along with a 'ctags'
 ::

 	$ ./configure --program-transform-name='s/ctags/my_ctags/; s/etags/myemacs_tags/'